-Koprulu Canyon (in Turkish Köprülü Kanyon) National Park is a paradise of the world, the country’s most popular rafting area.
-The national park is perfect for hiking, or to explore the ancient ruins, or just to enjoy the dramatic Mediterranean scenery.
+Koprulu Canyon National Park is a paradise of the world, the country’s most popular rafting area.
+The national park is perfect for hiking, or to explore the ancient ruins, or just enjoying the dramatic Mediterranean scenery.

 Location Of Koprulu Kanyon National Park

-Koprulu Kanyon National Park is in the Manavgat district of the Antalya province.
-Northeast of Antalya on the Side road take the turn off for Tasagil and Beskonak (Beşkonak), for the beautiful circular, scenic route that leads to the National Park.
+Koprulu Kanyon National Park is in the Manavgat district of Antalya province.
+Northeast of Antalya on the Side road take the turn-off for Tasagil and Beskonak (Beşkonak), for the beautiful circular, scenic route that leads to the National Park.

 It is declared in 1973 as a national park, covers of 35.719 hectares.

 This National Park is at the middle of many natural beauties in a fertile valley.
 Canyon continues for 14 km along with the Koprucay River.